stephenballot/me/README.md

 I believe 100% in what Tony Hsieh calls "collisions".
 Collisions are unscientific, hard-to-prove, but basically boil down to "serendipitous meetings".
 I see my main job in *OLX* to be the person that makes sure our company has as many "collisions" as possible.

 Humans first.
-I believe that happy, informed, and productive humans build fantastic product.
-I optimize for the humans.
-Other leaders will maximize the business, the technology, or any other number of important facets.
+I believe that happy, informed, and productive humans build fantastic Product.
+I optimise for the humans.
+Other leaders will maximise the business, the technology, or any other number of important facets.
 Ideological diversity is key to an effective team.
 All perspectives are relevant, and we need all these leaders, but my bias is towards building productive humans.

-Leadership comes from everywhere... but I also believe that a big part of our culture relies on the way I behave.
+This Humans-first approach means I need a way for my relatively balanced introvert-extrovert personality to connect well with others.
+I also expect my team to be willing to connect to others.
+The basis of human connections, of trusting each other is by allowing ourselves to be vulnerable.
+Not vulnerable for the sake of vulnerability, but vulnerability within CLEAR boundaries.
+What do I mean by this, let's take this post for example, I am sharing 100% the things I think are important at work with you, and being super open, using my language, and sometimes "edgy" language -- but it is totally revealing of how I truly am, and hence vulnerable within these boundaries.

 I see things as systems.
 I reduce all complex things (including humans) into systems.
 I think in flowcharts.
 I take great joy in attempting to understand how these systems and flowcharts all fit together.
 When I see large or small inefficiencies in systems, I’d like to fix them with your help.